 The Rhoynar lived in city-states along the vast network of the river Rhoyne.
 They taught the Andals how to work iron, although the Seven-Pointed Star of the Faith of the Seven teaches that the Andals received this gift from the Smith.
 They used water magic to defend themselves from enemies.

-However, the Valyrian Freehold's expansion from the east threatened to overtake the Rhoynar 700 years before Aegon's Landing.
-Prince Garin led 250,000 Rhoynar to their deaths trying to defeat them.
-A warrior-queen named Nymeria led the surviving Rhoynar in fleeing Essos in ten thousand ships, guiding them to finally land in Dorne in southern Westeros.
+However, the Valyrian Freehold's expansion from the east threatened to overtake the Rhoynar seven hundred years before Aegon's Landing.
+For some two and a half century, the Rhoynish Wars were fought between the Valyrians and the Rhoynar.
+In the last of the Rhoynish Wars, Prince Garin led two hundred and fifty thousand Rhoynar to their deaths in battle against the Valyrians.
+The warrior-queen Nymeria led the surviving Rhoynar in fleeing Essos in ten thousand ships, guiding them to finally land in Dorne in southern Westeros.
 Nymeria married a Dornish lord, Mors Martell of Sunspear, and helped him consolidate Dorne under his rule through Nymeria's War.
 The Rhoynar have lived and intermingled with the Dornish since that time.

 During and after the Rhoynar evacuation, the Valyrians destroyed the Rhoynish capital, Ny Sar, and many of the other great cities of the realm, including Chroyane, Ar Noy, Sar Mell, and Ghoyan Drohe; their massive ruins are still easily observed from the Rhoyne.